sourdough bagels with various toppings on cutting board

 Easy Overnight Sourdough Bagels Recipe

-With just a few minutes of prep work, this easy overnight bagel recipe comes together using an active sourdough starter and a few pantry staples for the ultimate soft and chewy, New York style bagel.
-These are the best bagels with their thin skin, soft and chewy texture, and irresistible delicious sourdough flavor.
+This easy overnight sourdough bagel recipe is made using an active sourdough starter and a few pantry staples for the ultimate soft and chewy New York-style bagel.
+After one bite, you’ll agree that these are the best bagels with their thin skin, soft and chewy texture, and irresistible delicious sourdough flavor.

 Cheese sourdough bagel with cream cheese and dish of cream cheese and spreading knife